 There has been a lot of press coverage about the 2019 novel coronavirus (2019 n-CoV).
-The coronavirus outbreak has infected an estimated 10,000 people and as of this writing at least 213 people have died.
+The coronavirus outbreak has infected an estimated 87.4M people worldwide and, as of this update (1/7/21) at least 1.89M people have died.

 An International Health Emergency

 On January 30, 2020 The World Health Organization (WHO) declared coronavirus an international health emergency.
 In a press conference, WHO said that approximately 4% of people who get the disease die - which is low compared to other coronaviruses like SARS (11%) and MERS (35%), but this number is likely to change.

 WHO is working closely with global experts to rapidly expand scientific knowledge on this new virus, to protect the public health and prevent the spread of this outbreak.

 According to WHO, the standard recommendation is to limit exposure and practice hand and respiratory hygiene.
 They have created printable and shareable instructions to protect occupants and others from getting sick - download and share them with your Facility Directors and employees.

 To date, several complex treatment modalities have been identified, but no one medication can treat the new coronavirus.
 WHO has released a detailed guide for infection prevention and control during health care when novel coronavirus infection is suspected.
 The main clinical signs and symptoms reported in this outbreak include fever, difficulty in breathing, and chest radiographs showing bilateral lung infiltrates.